ADEDAY/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-'Create a script that prints all possible combinations of two letters, except '
+'Create a script that prints all possible combinations of two letters, except oo. '